Given a position-time graph for an object moving along a straight... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given a position-time graph for an object moving along a straight line, which of the following methods correctly determines the object's acceleration at a specific instant?
+Given a position-time graph for an object moving along a straight line, which of the following statements correctly describes how to determine the object's positions , , , and at times = , = , = , and = ?

 Watch next